Tickety Toc: Premise

 The show takes place in the world within the Tickety Toc Clock, which is located in the middle of a wall of clocks inside an old clock shop.
-Behind the clock's face is an extraordinary world where things don't always run smoothly.
+Behind the clock's face is an extraordinary world where things do not always run smoothly.
 The show's main characters, siblings Tommy and Tallulah, race against time to keep the Tickety Toc Clock ticking and chiming the time.
 They do everything with enthusiasm, commitment, and positivity, even if it gets them into trouble.
 Every hour, Tommy and Tallulah must return to the clock for "Chime Time", when the clock is to strike and chime the hour; should they fail to make it back to the clock before then, the clock will never chime.

-Among the characters who live in the clock's world are Pufferty, a dog-train hybrid; hyena handyman McCoggins, rabbit Hopparoo, the twins' caretaker cow Madame Au Lait, bat shopkeeper Battersby, chicken Chickadee, and gardener snail Lopsiloo.
+Among the characters who live in the clock's world are Pufferty, a dog-train hybrid; cheetah handyman McCoggins, rabbit Hopparoo, the twins' caretaker cow Madame Au Lait, bat shopkeeper Battersby, chicken Chickadee, and gardener snail Lopsiloo.
 Throughout the episodes, an owl named Tooteroo tries to do a certain activity, sometimes based on the episode's theme, but is always unlucky.